 This was becoming aggravating.
 How had it gotten to this point?
-Everything had started out smoothly and now it was ruined–in shambles.
+Everything began smoothly and now it was ruined–in shambles even.

 The hunters were on their trail and because one died it was bound to be a major clusterfuck.
 Then to learn that they were watching the wrong threat all this time.